medialab/minet/docs/cli.md

                                 "bluesky.identifier" or read from the
                                 MINET_BLUESKY_IDENTIFIER env variable.
   -l, --limit LIMIT             Limit the number of follows to retrieve for each
-                                user.
+                                profile.
 Will collect all follows by default.
   --password PASSWORD           Bluesky app password (not your personal
                                 password, must be created here:
                                 https://bsky.app/settings/app-passwords).
 Can